 Not only did the original Dacia drop out of history in 271, but the later Dacias did so also, after the Avars and Slavs breached the Danube frontier and poured into the Balkans in 602.
 Only the conversion of Bulgaria to Christianity in 879, with the introduction of the Cyrillic alphabet, returned the region to literacy.
 As it happens, only one other place in the Roman Empire dropped out of history in quite the same way.
 That was Britain.
 The withdrawl of Roman forces in 410 drops Britain into a void very similar to that of the Dacias, and for a while all that is apparent is the descent of sea-going Germans -- the Angles, Saxons, and Jutes.
 When literate culture returns, dramatically evident in the history of the English church written by the Venerable Bede in 731, we suddenly see the results.
 Roman Britain has disappeared from most of the island, with Romanized Celtic speakers pushed into Wales and Cornwall.
 The Cornish were under such pressure that many of them crossed over to Brittany.
 The Celtic speakers of Cornwall have today disappeared, but the Bretons are very much alive and aware of their past.
 Although the Angles and Saxons inherited the old Roman place names, and came to tell the King Arthur stories by which the conflicts of the 5th century were vaguely remembered, Saxon England owed little enough to the culture it had displaced.

 Roman Britain survives in Wales and Brittany.
 Even pre-Roman culture survives in Spain, where the mountains in the North harbor the Basques, whose language has no obvious affinities to any other.
 This is revealing.
 The geography of England poses few obstacles to conquest, but both the Welsh and the Basques held out in mountains -- relatively modest mountains perhaps, no more than 3000 feet in Wales and not much more than 7500 feet on the south side of the Ebro valley in Spain (though over 11,000 feet in the nearby Pyrenees), but something that could impose significant costs to invaders -- in the Middle Ages, the Basque country was the basis of the long independent Kingdom of Navarre.
 Americans need only remember how the Appalachians, which don't get much over 6000 feet, originally hindered westward movement.
 The Transylvanian plateau, in comparison to these, provides a formidable redoubt.
 The Danube River itself tells the tale, since it must make a broad detour to the south, around the whole area.
 The southern branch of the Carpathians, the Transylvanian Alps, has peaks over 8000 feet high, and even the western side goes up to 6000 feet in the Bihor mountains.
 This makes it immediately obvious why nomads tended to pass around, like the Danube.
 Nomads like flat grasslands, which are present on the Hungarian plain and in the Danube Valley of Wallachia, but not in the mountains or up on the Transylvanian plateau.
-We should expect to find an autochthonous population in Daco-Romania just as must as in Wales or Navarre.
+We should expect to find an autochthonous population in Daco-Romania just as much as in Wales or Navarre.

 Consequently, it is no more difficult imagining the Dacians surviving than it is explaining the Welsh or the Basques.
 On the other hand, this makes it somewhat more difficult to explain why the original Dacian language would not have survived.
 The area of Daco-Romania was under Roman rule for a shorter time, about a century and a half, than Britain, about three and a half centuries, or than Spain, more like six and a half centuries.
 A Romance language did not take root in Britain, and even all the Romance dominance in Spain failed to entirely displace Basque.
 So why does the pre-Roman language not survive in modern Romania?
 The relatively brief Roman occupation hardly seems like the kind of thing that could have done so thorough a job, especially in the face of the organization and resistance that the Dacians originally offered.
 Nor was it Roman policy to deliberately stamp out local languages -- that was just a side effect of Roman colonization and the use of Latin as the administrative, literary, and, later, religious (i.e. Roman Catholic) language.
 The dominance of Romance speech in Daco-Romania thus might require some other impetus of Latinization.